kilroy396/kilroy396-vagrant-boxes/README.md

 Do not enable the /vagrant directory to be mapped.. it can result in a very large disk image.

-If disk image size goes wayward, run `du -kscxh *`
+If disk image size goes wayward, run `du -kscxh *` or install ncdu.